josh-mchugh/rediscovering-javascript/chapter-10/README.md

 ## readfile.js
 Any method that does not return instantaneously should be asynchronous.
 Traditional approach to designing asynchronous functions relied on callbacks.
 Callback functions are hard to resuse.
 Sometimes a callback requires a callback to recieve data and this leads to callback hell.

+## create-promise.js
+Promises can have three states: Pending, Resolved, Rejected.
+If an asynchronous function has not completed it's task it is in a pending state.
+When a asynchronous function completes it's task it will be set to resolved and generatores or emits the results passed through it.
+If a promosies asynchronous finishes with an error, then it sets the promise into the rejected state and generates or emits the error passed through it.
+Promises can be chained together with 'then()' and 'catch()' functions.
+Successfully asynchronouse functions move on to the next 'then()' function until the chain is over.
+However, once an error occurs the 'catch()' functions are called until the chain is over.